 - Simmer gently, stirring occasionally until the cranberries have burst and the sauce thickens, about 15 minutes.

 - Remove pan from heat and discard cinnamon sticks.

 - Let cranberry sauce cool completely.
 Transfer to an airtight container and refrigerate.

-- Can be made 3 days in advance.
-Let come to room temperature before serving.
+- Can be made 7 days in advance.
+Let come to room temperature before serving or rewarm on the stove, if desired.
 Enjoy!